zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 dest.flush();
 ```

 This produces a **relocatable object file** (`.o` on Unix, `.obj` on Windows)—the same format that C++ compilers produce.
-The object file contains:
-- Machine code for all functions
-- Symbol table (function names, global variables)
-- Relocation information (for the linker)
-- Debugging information (if enabled)
+The object file contains machine code for all functions, a symbol table listing function names and global variables, relocation information for the linker to resolve cross-file references, and debugging information if enabled during compilation.

 **Step 7: Link into library or executable**:
 ```bash